Frequently Asked Questions

 10) When do I get my results?

-13) Does the CPE satisfy the requirements for university entrance in the UK?
+12) Does the C2: Proficiency satisfy the requirements for university entrance in the UK?

-1) I've decided to take CPE.
+1) I've decided to take C2: Proficiency.
 How do I enrol for the exam?

-In order to take the CPE (also known as the Proficiency) exam you will need to enrol at one of the 2,000 examination centres that Cambridge ESOL has throughout the world.
-(Clicking will let you search the Cambridge ESOL web site to find your nearest one.)
+In order to take the C2: Proficiency (also known as CPE) exam you will need to enrol at one of the 2,000 examination centres that Cambridge English has throughout the world.
+(Clicking will let you search the Cambridge English web site to find your nearest one.)
 You must approach your local centre and not the examination board itself.

 [Back to Top]